Five accused plead not guilty to Delhi gang rape, murder

 "After the judge read out the charges, the five pleaded not guilty and walked out" said A.P.
 Singh, a lawyer defending two of the accused, Vinay Sharma and Akshay Thakur.

-Singh said the prosecution will call three witnesses to the next hearing on Tuesday, which is the formal start of the trial.
-The prosecution says it has strong evidence against the five men including blood stained clothing, DNA matches, mobile phone records, confessions and eye-witness statements.
+Singh said the next hearing will be held on Feb.
+5, when the prosecution will call three witnesses to the formal start of the trial.

-Singh says Sharma was never on the bus and Thakur was hiding beneath a seat and never took part in the crime.

-The other men - brothers Ram and Mukesh Singh and Pawan Kumar - are represented by two other lawyers.
-Mukesh Singh has replaced a lawyer who claimed his client was tortured in police custody, and no longer claims mistreatment.

 A sixth person police say was part of the gang that attacked the woman and her friend is a juvenile and will be tried separately.